katiehuangx/Transition-into-Data-Analytics/README.md

 Sharing this based on my personal experience and study style.

-**📕 My Study Style**
+**📕 My Study Experience/Style**
 - I prefer watching videos rather than reading textbooks because I'm a **visual person** and need to see how the code works on my screen.
 - I'm more disciplined when I take paid courses because I've paid for them, so I have to complete them (and not waste money 😅).
 - I'm not a textbook person, but I recently purchased the Python for Data Analysis book so this might change... 👀

 **🧐 What You Need to Know?**
-- Self-studying is challenging because there is no syllabus, lecturers, or classmates to guide or help you out.
+- Self-studying is **very** challenging because there is no syllabus, lecturers, or classmates to guide or help you out.
 - Must-have skill: Have to be **very, very, very resourceful** in looking for solutions and resolving errors.
-- It can take months and years, so if you're pressed for time, then you're better off taking Master or Bootcamp.
+- It can take months and years, so if you're pressed for time, then I would not recommend the self-study route.
 - It's **doable** with consistency, hard work and determination. 🤓

 **Disclaimer**: I'm not an expert.
 Just a fellow transitioner who's looking to help anyone who's transitioning into this field too.